 Alternative ways of preserving

-Two other popular ways of preserving this herb are freezing chives or to air dry them.
-I personally do not air dry this one because I feel there is a chance of mold.
+Two other popular ways of preserving this herb are freezing chives or air drying them.
+I do not air dry this one because I feel mold is possible.

-To air dry, you need to either use a rubber band or twine to tie clumps together.
+To air dry, you must use a rubber band or twine to tie clumps together.
 The herb clumps should be hung out of direct sunlight to dry.
 There is no air circulation in the middle of the clump!
-If you do air-dry chives, you need to regularly check to ensure the clump does not have mold in it.
-Some herbs, like rosemary and thyme are more suited to air drying.
+If you do air-dry chives, you must regularly check to ensure the clump does not have mold.
+Some herbs, like rosemary and thyme, are more suited to air drying.

 A quick and easy alternative is to freeze chives in ice cube trays.
 Fill the ice cube section with chopped chive leaves until the section is just over ½ full.
 Then top with water.
-Sometimes a gentle stir will release the air bubbles within the chopped chives.
-This way is appropriate if the recipe you are using has water in it, like soups or stews.
+A gentle stir will sometimes release the air bubbles within the chopped chives.
+This is appropriate if the recipe you are using has water, like soups or stews.
 However, frozen chives usually are not used as the main flavoring ingredient because their flavor is mild.
 You won't be able to sprinkle them as a garnish if preserved this way.

 I hope you have found this helpful and informative!
-Please fill out the form below so that I can send your more posts!
-You'll get gardening posts, easy recipes and an occasional update on my 100-year-old home.
+Please fill out the form below so I can send you more posts!
+You'll get gardening posts, easy recipes, and an occasional update on my 100-year-old home.
 See you soon!